vegaprotocol/vega/README.md

 Do a `dep ensure -add github.com/foo/bar` to add to the manifest.

-### Deploying
+### Deploying to dev-net & test-net

-Deployments are automated using Capistrano.
-Currently the `staging` environment points at Dave's `x.constructiveproof.com` servers.
-A few commands to note:
+Generally speaking, testing can be done against a local Tendermint and Vega binary, and deployments to our 'live' nets should be performed carefully.
+For example: Test-net needs to be up and running for investor demos.

+Deployments are automated using Capistrano. ***Important:*** state management of dev-net and test-net should be performed using the capistrano scripts in the ***reset-service*** repo and not from the trading-core.

-* `cap staging vega:full_reset` will build the `vega` binary locally, stop tendermint and vega, upload the binary, blow away all previous chain data, and restart vega and tendermint on all staging servers.
+* `cap devnet vega:build` will build the `vega` binary locally.

-* `cap staging:reset_app_servers` resets everything but does not build and upload the latest binary.
+* `cap devnet vega:upload` will upload the `vega` binary to the remote server specified in capistrano config.

-TODO: A better deploy process wouldn't be tied to Dave's account on those servers.
-This is currently in progress.
+TODO: A better deploy process not including capistrano, driven from CI